Virginia Warwick

-Virginia Warwick (born in 1903) was an actress in silent films.
-She had several starring roles including in Ace of Cactus Range (1924).
+Virginia Warwick (born in 1903) was an American actress in silent films.
+She had several starring roles, including the western film Ace of Cactus Range (1924).

 Biography

-Warwick's early education came in her birthplace of St. Louis; her later schooling came in Los Angeles.
+Warwick received her early education in her hometown of St. Louis before continuing her schooling in Los Angeles.

-A high school athlete, she became one of Mack Sennett's bathing beauties.
+As a high school athlete, she became one of Mack Sennett's bathing beauties.
 After being a Sennett Bathing Beauty, Warwick starred opposite Frank Merrill in Reckless Speed (1925) and A Gentleman Roughneck.

-Several of her films have been republished since 2000 and are held at libraries.

 In October 1924, Warwick married actor and comedian Jimmie Adams.
-In 1923, Warwick sued to enjoin Virginia Helen Warrick from using Virginia Warrick as a professional name.
+In 1923, Warwick filed a lawsuit to prevent Virginia Helen Warrick from using the name Virginia Warrick professionally.